-- 7.33 Supporting the delivery of affordable homes is a priority for the Council.
-Affordable housing comprises affordable homes for rent, starter homes, discounted market sales housing, and other affordable routes to home ownership.
-A full definition of affordable housing is set out in the NPPF and the glossary to this plan. - 7.34 The latest official ONS affordability analysis from 2017 indicates that the ratio of lower quartile house prices to lower quartile earnings is more than 5.00 in Northumberland(53).
+- 7.34 Supporting the delivery of affordable homes is a priority for the Council.
+For the purposes of Policy HOU 6 and other development plan policies, affordable housing comprises affordable homes for rent, starter homes, discounted market sales housing, and other affordable routes to home ownership in accordance with the full definition of affordable housing set out in the glossary to this plan and in the NPPF.
+To ensure flexibility in response to new types of affordable housing and any revised definition in national policy, Policy HOU 6 simply refers to affordable homes to rent and affordable home ownership. - 7.35 The latest official ONS affordability analysis from 2017 indicates that the ratio of lower quartile house prices to lower quartile earnings is more than 5.00 in Northumberland52.
 This countywide figure however disguises the fact that in parts of the County the affordability situation is more acute.
-Therefore, compared to mortgage lenders' typical 4 x household salary eligibility criteria, many households are realistically only able to consider renting as a choice of tenure at present, while modern decent homes are generally beyond the reach of the average first-time buyer. - 7.35 The latest SHMA identifies a net affordable housing need over the 5 year period 2017-22 of 151 dwellings per annum, which is equivalent to 17% of the County's overall 885 per annum housing requirement.(54) - 7.36 As well as need, the viability of delivering affordable housing is considered when setting local plan targets.
-Market developments in some areas of the County may not be able to viably deliver 17% affordable housing, while higher rates will achievable in higher value areas.
-Taking into account the evidenced differences in development viability in different parts of the County, Policy HOU 6 applies a balanced value area-based approach to achieve the overall need.
+Therefore, compared to mortgage lenders' typical 4 x household salary eligibility criteria, many households are realistically only able to consider renting as a choice of tenure at present, while modern decent homes are generally beyond the reach of the average first-time buyer. - 7.36 The latest SHMA identifies a net affordable housing need over the 5 year period 2017-22 of 151 dwellings per annum, which is equivalent to 17% of the County's overall 885 per annum housing requirement53. - 7.37 As well as need, the viability of delivering affordable housing is considered when setting local plan targets.
+Market developments in some areas of the County may not be able to viably deliver 17% affordable housing, while higher rates will be achievable in higher value areas.
+Taking into account the evidenced differences in development viability in different parts of the County, Policy HOU 6 applies a balanced value areabased approach to achieve the overall need54.
+Where a site falls across more than one viability value area, a proportionate level of affordable housing will be required. - 7.38 The Plan requires all major developments across all value areas to make an affordable housing contribution, except those of less than 30 dwellings in low and medium value areas.
+The exemption of such schemes reflects the need to enable improved viability of developments of this scale. - 7.39 The NPPF also indicates that local authorities should not seek contributions towards affordable housing from developments that are not 'major' developments55, but allows exceptions to this in designated rural areas, where a lower threshold can be applied if

-53 The lower quartile house price is £105,000, compared to a lower quartile salary of £20,265 per annum (ONS, 2018).
+The lower quartile house price is £105,000, compared to a lower quartile salary of £20,265 per annum (ONS, 2018).

-54 This figure takes into account affordable homes forecast to come forward on planning permissions over a 5 year period.
+This figure takes into account affordable homes forecast to come forward on planning permissions over a 5 year period.
 If these commitments are excluded, the imbalance is 374 per annum equating to a 42% of the County's requirement.